datawire/ambassador-docs/docs/cloud/latest/developer-portal/index.md

 - Service discovery for all your services connected to Ambassador Cloud.
 - API definition of your services.

-## Migrating from the old Dev Portal
+## Migrating from the Edge Stack Developer Portal

-If you have the on-prem version of the dev portal, you can follow [this guide to migrate](./migration) the Cloud Dev Portal.
+If you have are currently using [Edge Stack Developer Portal](../../../edge-stack/latest/topics/using/dev-portal), you can follow [this guide to migrate](../../../edge-stack/latest/topics/using/dev-portal#migrate-your-old-dev-portal-to-the-cloud) the new Ambassador Cloud Developer Portal.